AdaCore/gnatstudio/docs/users_guide/menus.rst

    This menu is available if the CodePeer toolset is installed on your system and available on your PATH.
 See your CodePeer documentation for more details.

+.. index:: menu; help --> create bug report

+* :menuselection:`Help --> Create Bug Report`

+   Create an archive containing information (logs, plugins file etc.) that can be used for bug reports.

 .. index:: menu; help --> about